Paying off a mortgage early – your options

 Inheritance or bonus

-Using an unexpected inheritance or bonus is likely to be the simplest way of paying off a mortgage.
+Using an inheritance or bonus is likely to be the simplest way of paying off a mortgage.
 The money will be readily available, and you won’t need to worry about depleting your emergency fund or creating a tax liability.
 If you have money left over after paying off your mortgage, you could use the remainder to save and invest for your future.

 Paying off a mortgage early: pros and cons